On August 7, 1988, journalist Keith Reinhard disappeared while writing a novel about another man’s disappearance.

 Today, a series of bizarre speculations, rumors and sinister theories about what actually happened to Keith has given rise to a story of legend in the small community of Silver Plume.
-Did the disappearance of Tom Young have any relationship to his own?
-Is it possible Keith set up his own disappearance?
+Was Reinhard’s disappearance a tragic accident?
+Or is it possible Keith set up his own disappearance?
 Did he commit suicide?
 Was he murdered?
+Did the disappearance of Tom Young have any relationship to his own?

 Keith Reinhard Timeline

 001 | AUG 6, 1988